TurBoss/FFNx/docs/faq.md

 ### Game crashed, now what?

-Don't panic.
-FFNx creates an emergency save for you automatically, located next to your own `ff7.exe` file, located in `saves\crash.ff7`.
+Don't panic. tnx3000 creates an emergency save for you automatically, located next to your own `ff7.exe` file, located in `saves\crash.ff7`.
 You can rename this file to for eg. `save00.ff7` and load the first slot on the new game screen.

 BE AWARE that this is an emergency save and not everything might have been saved. **Use at your own risk.**

 #### If you ARE NOT using 7th Heaven / any third party mod pack

-You may open an issue here: https://github.com/julianxhokaxhiu/FFNx/issues
+You may open an issue here: https://github.com/julianxhokaxhiu/tnx3000/issues

 Remember to include:
-- the `FFNx.log` file you got immediately after the crash ( if you run the game again, it will be overwritten and precious information to understand the issue will be lost forever )
+- the `tnx3000.log` file you got immediately after the crash ( if you run the game again, it will be overwritten and precious information to understand the issue will be lost forever )
 - the `crash.ff7` file you can find under `saves\` directory
 - a description of the issue and how to replicate it
 - a proof ( picture or video ) that shows the intended issue

 #### If you ARE using 7th Heaven / any third party mod pack

-Please approach relative Mod Authors through the support links that you can find here: https://github.com/julianxhokaxhiu/FFNx#support
+Please approach relative Mod Authors through the support links that you can find here: https://github.com/julianxhokaxhiu/tnx3000#support

 DO NOT attempt to open an issue in this repository.
 It will be closed immediately without further explainations.